nuxt-contrib/tib/README.md

   - _workaround_: use `chrome/selenium`
 - with Firefox you cannot run two page functions at the same time, also not when they are async
   - _workaround_: combine the functionality you need in a single page function
 - with Safari you can get ScriptTimeoutError on asynchronous page function execution.
-Often the timeout is in ms and the scripts are still executed
+Often the timeout seems false as it is in ms and the scripts are still executed
-  - _workaround_: wrap runAsyncScript calls in `try/catch`
+  - _workaround_: wrap runAsyncScript calls in `try/catch` to just ignore the timeout :)

 ## Thanks
 - [Team Nuxt.js](https://github.com/nuxt/nuxt.js/) for providing a browserstack key to test with